 First things first, those looking to invest in futures will need to decide which exchanges they would like to utilize.
 Below, we outline three of the most popular options in the world for trading coffee futures.

 - New York Mercantile Exchange: The NYMEX is one of the most popular destinations in the world for coffee traders.
-Coffee futures currently extend through early 2014 with trading being conducted in the months of March, May, July, September, and December.
-Each contract, which is quoted in U.S. dollars per pound, represents 37,500 pounds of the commodity with the product symbol KT.
-Like the other soft commodities on the NYMEX, coffee trading takes place on Sunday-Friday between the hours of 6:00 p.m. and 5:15 p.m (CST), meaning that investors can make a play for approximately 23 hours every day (there is a 45 minute break period between each day) [see also The Ultimate Guide To Coffee Investing].
+The following monthly coffee contracts are available on the NYMEX: March, May, July, September, and December.
+Each contract, quoted in U.S. dollars per pound, represents 37,500 pounds of the commodity with the product symbol KT.
+Like the other soft commodities on the NYMEX, coffee trading takes place Sunday to Friday between the hours of 6:00 p.m. and 5:15 p.m (CST), meaning that investors can make a play for approximately 23 hours every day (there is a 45-minute break period between each day) [see also The Ultimate Guide To Coffee Investing].

 - Tokyo Grain Exchange: Known as the TGE, this exchange will offer investors an international spin on trading coffee futures.
 The contracts, which have been trading since mid-1998, are representative of 50 bags (3,450 kilograms) and are quoted in yen per bag.
 Contract months include January, March, May, July, September, and November [see also 50 Ways To Invest In Agriculture].